eristoddle/KryptoBot/README.md

 ## More docs to come

-I will be writing more docs once there is more functionality
+I will be writing more docs once there is more functionality.
+For now, I have embedded a lot of docs and notes in the Jupyter notebooks in the notebooks folder.